ComNets-Bremen/GDI-Tutorials/src/15-easy-as-pi.md

   </video>
 </p>

-Open a text editor and safe the content of the next slide in a file called `count.py`
+Open a text editor and save the content of the next slide in a file called `count.py`

 Make sure that the editor does not add